At a glance

 We understand that in the immediate aftermath of an incident, you may not have all the necessary information required and will only learn this as your investigation unfolds.
 However, you still have to notify us that an incident has taken place.
 You can follow up with additional information resulting from your investigation as it becomes available and without undue delay.

-We have developed a tool for you to use to report an incident.
+We have developed a reporting form for you to use to report a NIS incident.
 It includes fields to fill in with all of the above information.

 You need to assess whether the incident caused a ‘substantial impact on the provision’ of your digital service(s) in order to decide if you need to notify.